GModModGod/Menu-Mods/lua_reference/hooks_reference.md

 ### OnLuaError(text, realm, name, id)

 Called when a Lua error occurs.
 Functionally equivalent to the regular "OnLuaError" gamemode hook.
-Works with errors that occur in the menu state.
+Additionally works with errors that occur in the menu state.

 Arguments: